For people in small churches everywhere … written especially for women

 The quote above is from the movie, The Family Stone.
-An uptight, very-accomplished, stressed-out Meredith spends Christmas with her boyfriend’s laid-back family.
+An uptight, very-accomplished, super-talented Meredith spends Christmas with her boyfriend’s laid-back family.

 After an upsetting family dinner, Meredith drives off, crashes the car, and gets this unexpected piece of wisdom.

 In the final scene, one year later, Meredith appears transformed.
 Relaxed.
 Smiling.
 Serene.
 Happy.
 Fulfilled.